"He who refuses to do arithmetic is doomed to talk nonsense." ~ John McCarthy

 (LABEL, LEN, (LAMBDA, (L), (COND, ((ATOM, L), (QUOTE, 0)), ((ATOM, (CDR, L)), (QUOTE, 1)), ((ATOM, (CDR, (CDR, L))), (QUOTE, 2)), ((ATOM, (CDR, (CDR, (CDR, L)))), (QUOTE, 3)), ((ATOM, (CDR, (CDR, (CDR, (CDR, L))))), (QUOTE, 4)), ((ATOM, (CDR, (CDR, (CDR, (CDR, (CDR, L)))))), (QUOTE, 5)), ((ATOM, (CDR, (CDR, (CDR, (CDR, (CDR, (CDR, L))))))), (QUOTE, 6)), ((ATOM, (CDR, (CDR, (CDR, (CDR, (CDR, (CDR, (CDR, L)))))))), (QUOTE, 7)), ((ATOM, (CDR, (CDR, (CDR, (CDR, (CDR, (CDR, (CDR, (CDR, L))))))))), (QUOTE, 8)), ((ATOM, (CDR, (CDR, (CDR, (CDR, (CDR, (CDR, (CDR, (CDR, (CDR, L)))))))))), (QUOTE, 9)), ((QUOTE, T), (QUOTE, TEN OR MORE)))))

-With some help from our friend recursion, we can go in the reverse direction as well, creating lists of "I" atoms of a given single-digit length (we'll call it DIG, short for digit):
+With some help from our friend recursion, we can go in the reverse direction as well, creating lists of "I

 (LABEL, DIG, (LAMBDA, (D), (COND, ((EQ, D, (QUOTE, 1)), (CONS, (QUOTE, I), (QUOTE, NIL))), ((EQ, D, (QUOTE, 2)), (CONS, (QUOTE, I), (DIG, (QUOTE, 1)))), ((EQ, D, (QUOTE, 3)), (CONS, (QUOTE, I), (DIG, (QUOTE, 2)))), ((EQ, D, (QUOTE, 4)), (CONS, (QUOTE, I), (DIG, (QUOTE, 3)))), ((EQ, D, (QUOTE, 5)), (CONS, (QUOTE, I), (DIG, (QUOTE, 4)))), ((EQ, D, (QUOTE, 6)), (CONS, (QUOTE, I), (DIG, (QUOTE, 5)))), ((EQ, D, (QUOTE, 7)), (CONS, (QUOTE, I), (DIG, (QUOTE, 6)))), ((EQ, D, (QUOTE, 8)), (CONS, (QUOTE, I), (DIG, (QUOTE, 7)))), ((EQ, D, (QUOTE, 9)), (CONS, (QUOTE, I), (DIG, (QUOTE, 8)))), ((QUOTE, T), (QUOTE, NIL)))))